stat/rs-accountant/README.md

 # rs-accountant

-This project implements a toy payments engine in Rust that processes a stream of transactions from a CSV file, updates client account balances, and outputs the final state of all accounts to a CSV.
+This project implements a payments engine in Rust that processes a stream of transactions from a CSV file, updates client account balances, and outputs the final state of all accounts to a CSV.

 ## Assumptions

 In line with the prompt to make sensible assumptions for a financial system, the engine operates with the following rules:

+### Explicitly Specified in Requirements
+- **Single Asset Account**: Each client has a single asset account for all transactions
+- **Client Creation**: If a client doesn't exist, create a new record automatically
+- **Transaction Chronology**: Transactions are processed in chronological order as they appear in the file
+- **Account Locking**: Accounts are locked when a chargeback occurs
+- **Insufficient Funds**: Withdrawals fail if insufficient available funds exist

+### Additional Business Logic Assumptions
 - **Arbitrary Decimal Precision**: The engine supports arbitrary decimal precision for monetary values, with a minimum requirement to handle at least 2 decimal places for standard currency operations.

-- **Locked Accounts**: Once an account is locked due to a chargeback, no further transactions (deposits, withdrawals, or disputes) are processed for that account.
+- **Locked Account Restrictions**: Once an account is locked due to a chargeback, no further transactions (deposits, withdrawals, or disputes) are processed for that account.
+This is a security measure to freeze activity on potentially fraudulent accounts.

+- **No Overdraft Protection for Withdrawals**: Withdrawal transactions that would result in a negative available balance are rejected.
+The system does not support overdrafting or credit facilities for regular withdrawals.

+- **Negative Balances Allowed for Disputes**: Disputes can create negative available balances if there are insufficient available funds.
+This represents debt owed due to disputes.

-- **Negative Amounts**: Any deposit or withdrawal transaction with a negative amount is considered invalid and ignored.
+- **Invalid Transaction Handling**: Any deposit or withdrawal transaction with a negative amount is considered invalid and ignored.

 - **Dispute Ownership**: A dispute is only considered valid if the client ID on the dispute record matches the client ID of the original transaction being disputed.
+This prevents one client from being able to dispute another client's transactions.

+- **Missing Amount Handling**: Transactions that should have an amount but don't (deposits/withdrawals) are silently ignored rather than causing errors.

+- **Invalid Reference Handling**: Dispute, resolve, and chargeback transactions that reference non-existent transaction IDs are ignored.

+- **Chargeback Finality**: After a chargeback occurs:
+  - The disputed transaction is marked as `ChargedBack` and cannot be disputed again
+  - The account is automatically locked to prevent further activity
+  - No further disputes, resolves, or chargebacks can be processed on the locked account

 ## Features

 - Processes five types of transactions: `deposit`, `withdrawal`, `dispute`, `resolve`, and `chargeback`.
 - Handles client accounts, including available funds, held funds, and locked status.
+- Support for arbitrary decimal precision.
 - Reads from a CSV file and writes the resulting account states to standard output.
-- Built to be efficient and robust, capable of handling large datasets.
+- Data generation tools for testing and benchmarking.

 ## How to Run